News and Events

 Past Seminars: Science and Technology With No Boundaries

-Annual Eliahu I. & Joyce Jury ECE Seminars
+Annual Eliahu I. & Joyce Jury ECE Seminars (in the end of the Fall semester)

 2025: Maryam Shanechi, University of Southern California, “AI Driven Neurotechnology”